-- Do your homework alone. - Have one location in your house that is quiet, private, and well lit where you can concentrate. - Don't watch television while you are working. - Make yourself a homework schedule and plan to take a couple of relaxation breaks.
+- Do your homework alone. - Have a location in your house or at the school that is quiet, private, and well-lit where you can concentrate. - Don't watch television while you are working. - Make yourself a homework schedule and plan to take a couple of relaxation breaks.
 One example would be to do some work before dinner and the rest after dinner. - Before beginning written assignments, spend five minutes reviewing what you have learned in class that day.
 You will be amazed how regular review will help improve your studying when exam time rolls around.